aeklf/CodeSniper/README.md

-# The Constribution Guidelines is:
-## HOW TO RUN THE CODE:
+# HOW TO RUN THE CODE:
 #### In case you open it from a code editor, open your terminal and run'npm run develop'

 # The Github Repository is: